aptos-labs/aptos-core/protos/python/README.md

-# Aptos Protos
+# Supra Protos

-This repository contains the protobuf definitions for Aptos.
+This repository contains the protobuf definitions for Supra.

 ## Usage
 Import generated classes like this: